 If a virus is causing your pneumonia, antibiotics won’t help, but your doctor may prescribe an antiviral medication.

-- If you have an influenza virus, your doctor may prescribe medications such as Tamiflu or Relenza.
-These medications keep flu viruses from spreading in your body.
+- If you have an influenza virus, your doctor may prescribe medications such as oseltamivir (Tamiflu), zanamivir (Relenza), or peramivir (Rapivab).
+These drugs keep flu viruses from spreading in your body.

-- If RSV is the cause of your pneumonia, your doctor may prescribe a medication such as Virazone.
+- If RSV is the cause of your pneumonia, your doctor may prescribe a medication such as ribavirin (Virazol).
 This helps to limit the spread of viruses.

 When you have pneumonia, it’s important to get plenty of rest.
 Check back in with your doctor after treatment to make sure your lungs are clear.